-If you have a furnace that vents out the side of the house, check to see if anything could be blocking the intake or exhaust.
-Make sure the surrounding region is clear of leaves, animal nests, or snow/ice.
+If your furnace vents out the side of the house, check to see if anything could be blocking the intake or exhaust.
+Confirm the surrounding region is clear of leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?
 Improved Function

 Your heating and air conditioning system naturally loses energy efficiency over time.
-This loss of efficiency is due to several reasons, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
+This loss of efficiency is due to many factors, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
 Keeping your heating system maintained with regular professional tune-ups can control these factors.
 During your tune-up, your expert technician will clean and check over your heating equipment, identifying areas of concern.
 They can identify failing parts in need of replacement before they become a larger problem.
 A tune-up alone could instantly improve energy efficiency by up to 30%.
 You’ll also enjoy cleaner air and a cleaner residence because your HVAC equipment will be distributing clean air through a clean air filter.
 Perhaps one of the largest benefits you’ll enjoy following a fall furnace or AC tune-up is diminished utility bills.
-An overworked HVAC system must work overtime to heat and cool your home, while a furnace or air conditioner that has been expertly tuned can take less energy to guarantee indoor comfort.
-Because your heating system will function more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coldest months of the year.
+An overworked HVAC system must work overtime to heat and cool your home, while a furnace or air conditioner that has been expertly tuned can take less energy to maintain indoor comfort.
+Because your heating system functions more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coming months.
 A Longer-Lasting HVAC System

 If you’re wondering how much a furnace tune up costs, you can relax knowing it’s not going to force an early withdrawal you’re your 401k.
 Often we have special offers in your local area that you can use to justify your next Starbucks run.